DavionPAG/storefront/README.md

 # store-front

-Commerce storefront using React, Redux, API, and Material UI
+Commerce web app using React, Redux, and Material UI